 What Is a Lawyer?

-A lawyer is anyone who has completed legal education, obtaining a degree in law.
+A lawyer is anyone who has completed legal education and obtained a degree in law.
 Though not all lawyers represent clients in court, they possess the knowledge to interpret and apply legal principles.
 In some jurisdictions, individuals must pass the bar to be referred to as an attorney.
 Lawyers contribute to various roles, such as legal advisors, consultants, or policymakers, depending on their expertise and jurisdictional requirements.

 Key Differences Between Attorney and Lawyer